juju/docs/src/en/controllers-backup.md

 ### juju remove-backup
 usage: `juju remove-backup [-m | --model] <ID>`

-If you wish to remove a particular backup file from the state server (perhaps to save space!), you can use the `remove-backup` command with the appropriate
+If you wish to remove a particular backup file from the controller (perhaps to save space!), you can use the `remove-backup` command with the appropriate
 ID: